Dabadvic/MetaheruisticsQtApp/README.md

 * Meta2: Local search and two genetic algorithms.
 * Meta3: Local search and three versions of a memetic algorithm.

-Further information can be found in the PDF files included in the Documentation folder (all of them in spanish language).
+Further information can be found in the PDF files included in the Documentation folder (all of them in Spanish language).

 ## Deployement
 For deploying the application, first you will need to install Qt.
 Then, once installed, open Qt program and from within just open the project (with the option OpenProject) selecting inside the folder Meta3 the file with .pro extension.